codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you get when you cross a chicken with a skunk?
-A fowl smell!
+I made a belt out of watches once...
+It was a waist of time.

 ## Daily Trivia

-What does the computer software acronym JVM stand for?
+In computing, what does LAN stand for?
- 1. Java Visual Machine
+ 1. Light Access Node
- 2. Java Vendor Machine
+ 2. Long Antenna Node
- 3. Just Virtual Machine
+ 3. Land Address Navigation
- 4. Java Virtual Machine
+ 4. Local Area Network

 <details>
   <summary>Answer</summary>
-  Java Virtual Machine
+  Local Area Network
 </details>